 There is a good bit of advice out there on how to set up the increasingly multiplicious varieties of icons and launch images needed for a universally savvy iOS application; unfortunately, most of it is wrong and/or outdated.
 Take it straight from the now not NDA’d mothership, whenever you read this:

 although at time of writing this post appears to be correct about icon varieties current as of iPhone 4 release, and adds some useful commentary.
-Also of interest may be this application named ChopShop to aid your artist/programmer workflow.

 And finally, here’s some worthwhile thoughts on general iPad app and website design:

 Here’s some more worthwhile tips on universal apps and such: